-Yes – it is particularly important to wear a custom sports mouth guard with braces to prevent any damage to orthodontic brackets.
+Yes – it is particularly important to wear a custom children’s sports mouth guard with braces to prevent any damage to orthodontic brackets.
 Your kid’s mouth guard will also act as a barrier between braces and the cheeks or lips.
 This helps to reduce the pain of a hit to the mouth and lowers the risk of gum injury.
 When your child gets braces, our pediatric dentist can ensure that their mouth guard is properly fitted for maximum protection of their mouth, teeth, and braces.
-If your child has previously just worn an upper mouth guard, our dentist may recommend also getting a mouth guard for their lower teeth.
+If your child has previously just worn an upper mouth guard, our dentist may recommend also getting one for their lower teeth.

 Why Is a Custom Sports Mouth Guard Better?

 It may be tempting to order a kid’s mouth guard online or buy one are your local pharmacy or big box store.
 However, it’s important to stop and think twice about this decision.
 Yes, these devices are better than your child wearing nothing at all.
 They do not, however, offer the level of protection your child’s teeth and mouth deserve.

-When our Keswick dentist makes a custom sports mouth guard for your child it is an exact replica of the inside of your child’s mouth.
+When our Keswick dentist makes a custom children’s sports mouth guard it is an exact replica of the inside of your child’s mouth.
 This means that it stays in place without your child having to clench their teeth.
 It fits the exact shape and size of your child’s mouth and jaw.
 Over-the-counter mouth guards require you to clench your jaw and clamp your teeth in order for the guard to stay in place.

 A dentist made mouth guard will also be the most comfortable option for your child (which means the most likely to be worn).
 This is because it is made to fit with precision.
 The custom fit also means it will not inhibit your child’s breathing or affect their speech.
 A custom sports mouth guard for your child or youth will also be more resistant to tears and breakage, and they are easy to clean.